ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-iv/guides/pt-reusable_repel/pt-reusable_repel.md

 <details>
  <summary>Detailed Explanation for the Custom Command and Repel Counter</summary>

 The repel counter is a dynamic offset located at (Address at 0x02101D40) + (0x8087).
-This is only valid for the US version, hence my code won't work on other regionswithout writing a new custom command.
+This is only valid for the US version, hence my code won't work on other regions without writing a new custom command.

-When the repel counter runs out, the game will automatically execut Script 33 in Script File 211.
+When the repel counter runs out, the game will automatically execute Script 33 in Script File 211.

 After the scripting and hex edits performed, now Script 33 will:
 1) Check if the player has any repel item in their bag